daltonkdwyer/Planetary/ReadMe/Readme3_RasberryPi.md

     2. Commands to type:
         a) Go into the systemd folder, and create a new .service doc:
         | sudo nano /lib/systemd/system/app.service
         b) Paste in the relevant commands.
+These commands wait until the Pi can connect to Github, then updates the code from Git, and then runs the Flask server.
 Remember to use ctrl-x and 'Y' to save the file:
             [Unit]
             Description=Start the controls Flask server, and also automatically git update it After=network-online.target